spiceai/spiceai/README.md

 ## Features

-The Spice.ai runtime is written in Golang and Python and runs as a container or microservice.
+The Spice.ai runtime is written in Rust and runs as a container or microservice.
 It's deployable to any public cloud, on-premises, and edge.
 It is configured with a simple manifest and accessed by HTTP APIs.

 Spice.ai includes: